covid19-bh-machine-learning/master/report/paper.md

 We used several different publicly available resources as input for this study.
 Specifically:

 - SARS-CoV-2 ORF1ab gene sequences and metadata for all _betacoronaviridae_ were obtained from [NCBI Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
-- SARS-CoV-2 (COVID19) full assembly nucleotide sequences that have been identified in Humnas were retrieved from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/)
+- SARS-CoV-2 (COVID19) full assembly nucleotide sequences that have been identified in Humans were retrieved from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/)

 The processed version of all _betacoronaviridae_ sequences used in this study can be found here ([fasta](https://github.com/covid19-bh-machine-learning/master/blob/master/data/coronavirus_ORF1ab.fasta), [metadata](https://github.com/covid19-bh-machine-learning/master/blob/master/data/coronavirus_ORF1ab_meta.csv)).
 The nucleotide sequences were translated using Biopython[@10.1093/bioinformatics/btp163] package.